 It is generally agreed that optimal customer experience is achieved by listening to customers and giving them what they want.
 Since this is a basic tenet of customer-focused business, why is customer experience management being talked about like a new, exciting opportunity for brand building?
 A big reason is technology.

 More Chances for Engagement

-As businesses from pizza places to shoe stores have expanded their presence online and brought more technology into their brick and mortar stores, they have widened the window for guests to interact with their brand.
-This has given businesses more opportunities to give their customers a good experience, and more chances to keep the brand fresh in their minds.
+As businesses from pizza places to shoe stores have expanded their presence online and brought more technology into their brick and mortar stores, they have widened the window for customers to interact with their brand.
+This has given businesses more opportunities to give people a good experience, and more chances to keep the brand fresh in their minds.

 However, businesses need to be diligent when integrating technology into their CX strategy.
 No matter how a business uses technology for customer experience, from AI chatbots to IoT, they need to ask themselves if these new features are actually helping customers, or if they only make the business look good on the surface.
 Purpose-driven CX innovation is particularly important in a business landscape where most people are used to interacting with technology throughout their experience with the company.

 To capitalize on the multiple engagement opportunities companies now have in front of them, businesses need to understand the different steps in the customer journey, and ensure their tech seamlessly fuses with each step.

 Keeping up With Expectations

 Among the top concerns for businesses of all kinds is whether they can get ahead of their customers’ constantly evolving expectations.
 With no shortage of competition in every customer-centric industry, there is a lingering fear among managers that if they are unable to meet expectations, customers will not hesitate to move on to a competitor that will.